Naresh2028/angular-beginner-to-intermediate/track-04-angular-16/02-deprecated-features/00-deprecated-features.md

 ---

-# 4. Constructor-only Injection Pattern
+# 4. Constructor Injection (Still Valid)

+Reason:
+Angular introduces inject() as an alternative, not a replacement.

+Use Case:
+- Constructor → class-based DI
+- inject() → functional / standalone usage

 ## Reason